 Substantial strives to be an active member of its many communities, whether it’s related to the work we do or the world in which we live, working with a number of partners to do so.
 We want to let our audience know more about these organizations as all of them are open to support from individuals and companies alike.

-For this partner profile we introduce Seattle-based nonprofit Entre Hermanos, as presented by Development Manager Owen David.
+For this community profile we introduce Seattle-based nonprofit Entre Hermanos, as presented by Development Manager Owen David.

 What is Entre Hermanos and what problem(s) is it trying to address?
 How is it doing that